Frog-Man: Fictional character biography

 Years later, the Superhuman Registration Act requires that all superhumans and those identifying as superheroes register their identities with the US federal government and agree to act as legal deputies with government oversight and accountability.
 This leads to the Avengers 50-State Initiative, a program that ensures every state in the US is guarded by at least one team of superheroes.
 Eugene agrees to register and as Frog-Man he is assigned to the Initiative's Kentucky team known as Action Pack.
 Eugene is only with the team a short time before he is kidnapped by the alien shape-shifting Skrulls.
 While Eugene is imprisoned, a Skrull infiltrator takes his place, preparing to help a wide-scale invasion.
 The "Secret Invasion" is later discovered and the infiltrators defeated.
 After returning to Earth, Eugene briefly participates in an emotional support group made up of Initiative members whose identities were stolen by the Skrulls.

 During the "Fear Itself" storyline, Frog-Man appears at a meeting held by Prodigy regarding magical hammers that have crashed into the earth.
 He is part of Gravity's team and helps battle Crossbones.
 He is later seen with the team during a massive earthquake caused by a battle between Gravity and Hardball and helps them in their fight against Thor Girl, who had recovered her designated powers.

 During the "Spider-Island" storyline, Frog-Man witnesses terrorists with spider-powers attacking the United Nations and decides he is needed again.
 Introducing himself as a former member of the Avengers Initiative, he teams up with current Avengers Ms. Marvel, Hawkeye, and Jessica Jones against a spider-empowered Flag-Smasher.
 Although his actions cause danger to himself and inadvertently lead Ms. Marvel to have her nose broken, Frog-Man succeeds in saving Hawkeye's life and then defeats Flag-Smasher by vomiting on the villain (a result of nausea due to consuming too much chili before battle).
 For this victory, Frog-Man gains the three heroes' grudging respect.

-During the "Hunted" storyline, Frog-Man is among the animal-themed characters captured by Taskmaster and Black Ant for the villain Kraven the Hunter's "Great Hunt", an event sponsored by the theme park-obsessed assassin Arcade.
-Thanks in part to efforts by the Punisher, Frog-Man is freed.
-After this encounter with Kraven, Eugene then a busboy job at Isaac's Oysters, a Greenwich restaurant run by Isaac Christians (the hero Gargoyle, a former member of the Defenders).
+During the "Hunted" storyline, Frog-Man is among the animal-themed characters captured by Taskmaster and Black Ant for the villain Kraven the Hunter's "Great Hunt", an event sponsored by Arcade Industries.

+Following the incident, Eugene becomes a busboy at Isaac's Oysters, a Greenwich restaurant run by Isaac Christians / Gargoyle, a former member of the Defenders.